Accelerating Psychedelic Research

 Industrial and Environmental Potential

-Mushrooms and mycelium are not just medicine.
-They are powerful tools for sustainability and innovation.
+Mushrooms and mycelium are not just medicine; they are powerful tools for sustainability and innovation.

 It can help remediate polluted soils by breaking down toxins.